 Human error does lead to security issues, so we have to ensure [security] around identity access management.
 If people have elevated access that they don’t need, you open yourself up to risk.
 So we have tried to address this by [implementing] network-monitoring, compensating controls to prevent error.
 If you have human error, these [types of controls] can reduce risk.

-Despite concerns around insider threats, the frequency with which organizations train contractors, executives, and employees on cybersecurity remains relatively low (figure 15), supporting our view that talent can often be the weakest link in the cybersecurity landscape.
+Despite concerns around insider threats, the frequency with which organisations train contractors, executives and employees on cybersecurity remains relatively low (figure 15), supporting our view that talent can often be the weakest link in the cybersecurity landscape.

 In addition to formal preparedness efforts focused on internal security, companies commonly train their employees on how to secure their personal information, based on the rationale that if employees understand the personal threats to themselves, they will be more vigilant at work.
 Topics addressed tend to be more basic, but they are some of the fundamentals of cybersecurity, such as identity and password protection, using secure Wi-Fi networks, identifying and deleting suspicious emails, W-2 fraud, and safe use of mobile devices.
 As one executive commented: